qiujian16/kcp-ocm/contrib/demo/README.md

 ./demo-setup.sh
 ```

+this script will first compile `kcp` and `kcp-ocm` as well as download `cm-cli` for open-cluster-management

+the script will than wait for user key press to start both `kcp` and `kcp-ocm`
+`kcp` and `kcp-ocm` will be left running till another user key press is recieved

+leave this script running while running the demo than stop the script by pressing any key

 ## Running the demo
 ```
 ./demo -n
 ```
+the demo will wait for key press to proceed after each section

 TODO: add more description about what's shown in the demo